Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Introduction

 \item We further present stability conditions for the (absolutely) upper and lower stabilities.
-We first give sufficient/necessary conditions for general linear time-invariant (LTI) systems.
-One-step observable systems yield tighter results with necessary and sufficient conditions in terms of the packet arrival rate derived for upper and lower a.s. stabilities.
-It is also shown for one-step observable systems that a.s. stability is equivalent to absolutely a.s. one.
-Finally, for the so-called non-degenerate systems, we manage to give a necessary and sufficient upper a.s. stability condition. \end{itemize}
+We first give sufficient/necessary conditions for general linear time--invariant (LTI) systems.
+One--step observable systems yield tighter results with necessary and sufficient conditions in terms of the packet arrival rate derived for upper and lower a.s. stabilities.
+It is also shown for one--step observable systems that a.s. stability is equivalent to absolutely a.s. one.
+Finally, for the so--called non--degenerate systems, we manage to give a necessary and sufficient upper a.s. stability condition. \end{itemize}

 All the above results are established under $\ast$-mixing fading channels, and to the best of our knowledge, this is the first time the concept of mixing has been introduced to the modelling of random packet losses.
 An embryo of part of this work (some stability conditions) was presented in~\cite{Wu14cdc} for independent channels.